An Insight Into ICOs And Reverse ICOs

 A Reverse ICO follows the same audits, diligence, best practices and SEC regulations as standard ICOs with the only difference being that instead of issuing stock certificates tokens are issued instead.
 Reverse ICOs are designed to meet the needs of successful existing companies which have solid revenue and are ready to launch themselves to the public.
 They are particularly useful in the case of VC portfolio company exits.
 Tokens are listed the secondary SEC certified exchanges to essentially create an alternative to the traditional stock market with a superior liquidity.
 Tokens can act as preferred, common or other innovative classes of equity.
 Investors in Reverse ICOs are also in a class of their own with rapidly growing portfolios and a greater interest in innovation than in financial statements allowing for reduced financial micromanagement and higher valuations.

 An Insight Into Securitized Tokens

-The key technological advancement of the blockchain has created a multitude of opportunities for entrepreneurs to enable a host of exciting projects to become a reality.
-Cryptocurrencies or tokens as they are better known, have three functions- allowing them to be used for payments (i.e. Payment Tokens), to provide digital access to services or applications (i.e. Utility Tokens), and finally, Security Tokens (or Asset Tokens), the third function of cryptocurrencies and a particularly interesting one, which intersects traditional financial products with this latest technology in the field of real estate and private and public equities.
+The key technological advancement of blockchain has created a multitude of opportunities for entrepreneurs to make a host of exciting projects become a reality.
+Cryptocurrencies, or tokens as they are better known, have three functions, allowing them to be used for payments (i.e. Payment Tokens), or to give digital access to services or applications (i.e. Utility Tokens).
+Security Tokens (or Asset Tokens) are the third function of cryptocurrencies and this is a particularly interesting function which insects traditional financial products with this latest technology in the field of real estate, and private and public equities.